okami101/vuetify-admin/packages/docs/docs/guide/data-providers.md

 :::warning FormData
 Laravel Data Provider use classic FormData for all api calls instead of simple JSON.
 It providers better Laravel integration for file uploads with ready-to-go file validation as well as UploadedFile auto conversion object.
 For better reusability, a dedicated converter is available [here](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/utils/objectToFormData.js).
-To use it for your own provider, simply import it by `import { objectToFormData } from "vtec-admin";`
+To use it for your own provider, simply import it by `import objectToFormData from "vtec-admin/dist/providers/utils/objectToFormData";`
 :::

 ## Writing your own data provider